Draft Brexit Deal Clears First Hurdle With Cabinet Support

 Not long off call with PM.
 She tried to tell me Scotland’s ‘distinctive’ interests had been protected.
 I pointed out that there isn’t a single mention of Scotland in the agreement, that it disregards our interests, and puts Scotland at a serious competitive disadvantage.— Nicola Sturgeon (@NicolaSturgeon) November 14, 2018

 That said, the deal is far from dead.
-It has the backing not just of May's Cabinet, but of many EU members too — including the prime minister of the Republic of Ireland, Leo Veradkar.
+It has the backing not just of May's Cabinet but of many EU members too — including the taoiseach (prime minister) of the Republic of Ireland, Leo Varadkar.
 He praised the agreement as "a very solid step on the journey."

 EU Chief Negotiator Michel Barnier described the deal in similar terms when speaking to reporters in Brussels.
 "I have the feeling that we have taken a very decisive, and fundamental step today towards an orderly withdrawal," he said.

-The next step is expected to come Thursday, when May plans to pitch the deal in an address the House of Commons in London.
+The next step is expected to come Thursday, when May plans to pitch the deal in an address to the House of Commons in London.
 "It's my job as prime minister to explain the decisions that the government has taken, and I stand ready to do that, beginning with a statement in Parliament," she vowed Wednesday.

 "When you strip away the detail, the choice before us is clear: This deal which delivers on the vote of the referendum, which brings back control of our money, laws and borders; ends free movement; protects jobs, security and our union," she added.
 "Or leave with no deal — or no Brexit at all."

-Note: A previous version of this story incorrectly spelled Leo Varadkar's last name as Veradkar.